Linux Quick Start

 There are several different ways to get the browser:

-Policy configuration files live under /etc/chromium for Chromium, and under /etc/opt/chrome for Google Chrome.
 There are two sets of policies kept in these directories: one set that is required and mandated by an administrator, and one set that is recommended for users but not required.
-These two sets live at:
+For Google Chrome, these two sets live at (remember that the paths differ for Chromium):

 Create these directories if they do not already exist: